-Well, Steven Bachelor mentions in his book, “Buddhism without Beliefs,” he says, “As we become aware of all this, we can begin to assume greater responsibility for the course of our lives.
+Well, Steven Bachelor mentions in his book, “Buddhism Without Beliefs: A Contemporary Guide to Awakening,” he says, “As we become aware of all this, we can begin to assume greater responsibility for the course of our lives.
 Instead of clinging to habitual behavior and routines as a mean to secure the sense of self, we realize the freedom to create who we are, instead of being bewitched by impressions, we start to create them.
 Instead of taking ourselves so seriously, we discover the playful irony of a story that has never been told in quite this way before.”

 The Eighth Fold Path is as the heart of Buddhist practice.
 The path is intended to be a guide for every day life, and follow in the path we learn to see life as it really is.
 So this path is depicted as a wheel with eight spokes, because the path isn’t linear and there’s not a specific part of it that’s more important than another, it’s equal.
 So just as a wheel with eight spokes, all eight spokes would be equally important.
 And a lot of Buddhist traditions, you’ve probably have seen the symbology of a wheel with spokes to represent buddhism and what that’s showing is the symbology of the eight fold path.